A row of bicycles is parked in a bike rack against a brick wall covered in green ivy.

 Watch the wind.
 Cross-winds may blow you in unexpected directions.
 Don’t ride too close to gutters and kerbs and be aware of traffic overtaking you.

 Be ready for rain.
-Roads can become slippy after rain, particularly if covered with autumn leaf-fall.
+Roads can become slippery after rain, particularly if covered with autumn leaf-fall.
 Take care riding through puddles, the hole may be deeper than you expect!
 Begin braking earlier in wet conditions as braking distance increases on wet roads and your bike’s brakes may be less effective when wet.

 Snow sense.
 Be very careful riding on icy roads.
 Ice can be difficult to see in advance.
 Quiet roads, like Selwyn Gardens Road at the back of the College, can be very slippery in freezing conditions.